xiebaochun/xiebaochun.github.io/README.md

 `npm install`

 ## generate
-Use fellow command to generate the staic pages from src folder.
+Use fellow command to generate the staic pages from src folder and push to master branch & backup source files.

 `node publish`